Henri de TOULOUSE-LAUTREC (1864-1901)

 In 1895, Toulouse-Lautrec executed several portraits of Cha-U-Kao in his signature technique of diluted oil which brings the delicacy of pastel hues.
 Lautrec is a follower of Degas excepted that the cabaret superseded the Opéra.

-On November 4 in New York, Sotheby's sells one of these portraits à l'essence on board, 81 x 60 cm, lot 68T estimated $ 12M.
+On November 4, 2015, Sotheby's sold for $ 12M one of these portraits à l'essence on board, 81 x 60 cm, lot 68T.
 The entertainer is standing thoughtfully, probably concentrated before performing.
 She does not appreciate that the artist is watching her and she does not hide her opulent curves.
+Please watch the video shared by the auction house.

-Then, the scene.
-We see two girls side by side, in light shirts.
+In this scene caught in a well known brothel which the artist frequented often, two girls are side by side in light shirts.
 One of them is lying, eyes half closed.
 The other is leaning on her elbow, the eyes directed toward her colleague.
-Complicity or homosexuality?
-Both interpretations are possible, and this clearly reinforces the interest of the painting.
+Complicity or homosexuality ?
 They are alone, no customer being awaited.
 Alone?
-No no, it is sure that this peeping tom of painter is here also, to record the scene.
-It is the second mystery of the scene.
+No no, we may imagine that the peeping painter is here also to record the scene.

 In 1896, the series Elles is edited in 100 copies by Gustave Pellet, specialist of erotic prints including those by Félicien Rops.
 This portfolio consists in twelve lithographs 52 x 40 cm including a cover page and a frontispiece.